Magic & Mayhem – Tales from the Early Years

-Magic & Mayhem – Tales from the Early Years is a compilation album by the Finnish heavy metal band Amorphis, released on 15 September 2010, in Finland.
+Magic & Mayhem – Tales from the Early Years is the third compilation album by Finnish progressive metal band Amorphis, released on 15 September 2010, in Finland.
 It's a collection of re-recorded and partially re-arranged songs from their first three studio albums.
 In addition, the limited edition includes a cover of The Doors song "Light My Fire" as a bonus.

 The majority of the vocals are performed by Tomi Joutsen.
 Vocal performances by Tomi Koivusaari also appear for the first time since 1997.